Stories of Dogs Mourning for Other Family Pets Shared by Owners Will Truly Melt Your Heart

 He grieved very, very hard for her.

-The second was pretty recently.
-We had ended up with a very troubled dog-a corgi chihuahua mix-who had come from a very traumatic situation, and she had so many aggression and other issues, I came very close to taking her to the shelter because all of my other dogs were very gentle and older, she would attack them at no provocation and sometimes draw blood.
+The second was pretty recent.
+We ended up with a very troubled dog—a corgi-chihuahua mix—who had come from a very traumatic situation.
+She had so many aggression and other issues that I came very close to taking her to the shelter because all of my other dogs were very gentle and older; she would attack them without provocation and sometimes draw blood.

-I had her from 3 weeks of age, I had never given up on a pet before, and I knew that I'd have to be honest about why I was bringing her in and I was so afraid it would be a death sentence for her.
-Idk what happened but right around the time I was starting to give up on her, she turned a corner and started to bond with us.
+I had her from three weeks of age; I had never given up on a pet before, and I knew that I'd have to be honest about why I was bringing her in.
+I was so afraid it would be a death sentence for her.
+I don't know what happened, but right around the time I was starting to give up on her, she turned a corner and started to bond with us.

-One dog in particular, a chihuahua who had been a puppy mill rescue who had lost her bonded buddy, she was particularly fond of.
-One day, no warning, my 9 year old chihuahua went to sleep and just didn't wake up.
+One dog in particular, a chihuahua who had been a puppy mill rescue and had lost her bonded buddy, she was particularly fond of.
+One day, without warning, my nine-year-old chihuahua went to sleep and just didn't wake up.

 It was a devastating shock.
-This corgi-chi mix who had been such a bully really surprised me-she kept pawing at my Zoza trying to get her to get up and play.
+This corgi-chihuahua mix, who had been such a bully, really surprised me—she kept pawing at my Zoza, trying to get her to get up and play.

 She would not let me cover Zoza up.
 We sat there, side by side, processing our loss together.